lewisrodgers/codelabs/domain-wide-delegation/README.md

 2. The GCP admin* from the Operations team
 3. And the G Suite domain admininstrator from some other part of IT

+The Security team would be a factor in this dance as well, but left out for brevity.

 _*GCP Admin is a generalized term I'm using to refer to someone who has the permissions to create service accounts, whether it be a GCP Project Owner or a Service Account Admin._

 ![roles]

-The Security team would be a factor in this dance as well, but left out for brevity.

 ## The Developer

-In our scenario, the development team wants to build an application that accesses user data on the domain.
+In our scenario, App Dev wants to build an application that accesses user data on the domain.
 They determine the APIs and list of API scopes to be used.
-What's missing is the json keyfile — or credentials — needed for authentication between the application and G Suite domain.
+What's missing is the credentials needed for authentication between the application and G Suite domain.

 ![app-scopes]

 ## The GCP Admin

-In order to get the credentials, the development team asks the GCP Admin for a service account with DwD enabled.
+In order to get the credentials, App Dev asks the GCP Admin for a service account with DwD enabled.
 The GCP Admin chooses a service account and makes the json keyfile available to the developers.

 ![service-account-request]